 Criteria Section 25-11-127(4)(a), Miss.
 Code Ann.
-(1972), requires retirees to receive no more than onehalf of the salary in effect for the position at the time of employment in a fiscal year.
+(1972), requires retirees to receive no more than one-half of the salary in effect for the position at the time of employment in a fiscal year.

-Condition We noted that one PERS retiree was compensated more than one-half of the salary for their position during the fiscal year 2018.
+Condition During test work, it was noted that one PERS retiree was paid more than one-half of the salary for their position during fiscal year 2020.